Gerresheimer and Portal enter strategic partnership to treat chronically ill patients with innovative needle-free drug-delivery solution

 - Partners are developing needle-free drug delivery platform for biologics and biosimilars

-- This Innovative solution improves patient's quality of life, especially for people with chronic diseases
+- This Innovative solution aims to improve patient's quality of life, especially for people with chronic diseases

 - Partners will together expand their client base, product range and IP portfolio